frozencemetery/waiverdb/README.md

 You can run this test suite with the following command::

     $ py.test tests/

+The test suite will drop and re-create a Postgres database named `waiverdb_test`.
+By default, it expects to have superuser access to Postgres on the local machine.

 To test against all supported versions of Python, you can use tox::